baycom/rps/README.md

 # Restaurant Paging Service (RPS)
-Restaurant Paging Service based on ESP32 and SX1276/SX1278 using the Long Range Systems Protocol, plain POCSAG, RETEKESS OOK or RETEKESS 2-FSK
+Restaurant Paging Service based on ESP32 and SX1276/SX1278 using the Long Range Systems Protocol, plain POCSAG, RETEKESS OOK T112 (24bit), RETEKESS OOK TD158 (33bit) or RETEKESS 2-FSK

 A video explaining what this thing is good for can be found here: https://youtu.be/AoRPzNYkjQ0 [![RPS in action](https://img.youtube.com/vi/AoRPzNYkjQ0/0.jpg)](https://www.youtube.com/watch?v=AoRPzNYkjQ0)